This article contains affiliate links.

 More details on the temple can be found on its website.

 Look up for architecture

-One of the most interesting parts of Tiong Bahru is its architecture.
 Make sure to look our for the spiral staircases at the back of the shophouses and the roofs of the Art Deco buildings some of which imitate an airplane (find block 81 and 82 which the locals refer to as airplane buildings).
-The architecture is best admired from the distance.
+There is also Block 78 which is shaped like a horseshoe.